crosswalk-project/DEPRECATED-crosswalk-apk-generator/README.md

+PLEASE USE [Crosswalk App Tools](https://github.com/crosswalk-project/crosswalk-app-tools) instead of this tool.

 # Introduction

 [Crosswalk](https://crosswalk-project.org) is a web runtime for Android, Tizen, Linux and Windows.
 It enables a developer to write an HTML5 application and run it on any of Crosswalk's supported platforms.